loki4j/loki-logback-appender/README.md

 `LokiApacheHttpAppender` is backed by `org.apache.http.client.HttpClient`.
 You can use this appender for Java 8+ projects.
-You have to add the following dependency to ypur project in order to use this appender:
+You have to add the following dependency to your project in order to use this appender:

 Maven: